The Theatre

 The Theatre was an Elizabethan playhouse in Shoreditch (in Curtain Road, part of the modern London Borough of Hackney), just outside the City of London.
-It was the first permanent theatre ever built in England.
-It was built in 1576 after the Red Lion, and the first successful one.
-Built by actor-manager James Burbage, near the family home in Holywell Street, The Theatre is considered the first theatre built in London for the sole purpose of theatrical productions.
+Built in 1576, after the Red Lion, it was the first permanent theatre built exclusively for the showing of theatrical productions in England, and its first successful one.
+Actor-manager James Burbage built it near the family home in Holywell Street.
 The Theatre's history includes a number of important acting troupes including the Lord Chamberlain's Men, which employed Shakespeare as actor and playwright.
 After a dispute with the landlord, the theatre was dismantled and the timbers used in the construction of the Globe Theatre on Bankside.

 History

 The Mayor and Corporation of London banned plays in 1572 as a measure against the plague, not wanting to attract crowds of strangers.
 In 1575 they formally expelled all players from the city.
 This prompted the construction of playhouses outside the jurisdiction of London, in the liberties of Halliwell/Holywell in Shoreditch and later the Clink, and at Newington Butts near the established entertainment district of St. George's Fields in rural Surrey.
 The Theatre was constructed in 1576 by James Burbage in partnership with his brother-in-law, one John Brayne, (the owner of the Red Lion) on property that had originally been the grounds of the dissolved Halliwell Priory (or Holywell).
-Brayne had advanced Burbage the money needed to build The Theatre, and in return, Brayne received a portion of the profits and owned some of the property (Burbage married Brayne's daughter Ellen in 1575).
-The Theatre was in Shoreditch, beyond the northern boundary of the City of London and outside the jurisdiction of civil authorities, who were often opposed to the theatre.
+Brayne had advanced Burbage the money needed to build The Theatre, and in return, Brayne received a portion of the profits and owned some of the property (Burbage married Brayne's sister Ellen in 1575).
+The Theatre was in Shoreditch, beyond the northern boundary of the City of London and outside the jurisdiction of civil authorities, who were often opposed to theatre.
 This area in the "suburbs of sin" was notorious for licentious behaviour, brothels and gaming houses.
-A year later the Curtain Theatre was built nearby, making the area London's first theatrical and entertainment district.
+A year later, the Curtain Theatre was built nearby, making the area London's first theatrical and entertainment district.
 "When Burbage and Brayne mortgaged The Theatre, Brayne had just recently resolved another fight with one of his brothers-in-law over a different mortgage" Brayne and Burbage had never written a contract, which eventually led to many quarrels concerning who spent what on getting The Theatre started.

 Throughout the building of The Theatre, Burbage and Brayne continually became indebted to each other.
 To fix this they constructed schemes to keep the building of The Theatre going.
 John Hind was one of the creditors for the construction of The Theatre, however, almost nothing else is known about him except that there was also a contract between him and Burbage/Brayne which entailed that he arrange players for them.
 One of their schemes was to put on plays in The Theatre while it was still being built, to raise money for further construction.